 Our research is focused on preventing pancreatic beta cell destruction to preserve beta cell mass in diabetes.
 We have identified pathways of beta cell death in type 1 and 2 diabetes.
 We aim to understand how different effector mechanisms participate in diabetes development, and how they can be prevented.
 The pathogenesis of type 1 and 2 diabetes is complex, with immune abnormalities in type 1 and insulin resistance in type 2 diabetes.
 However, beta cell deficiencies are required for both diseases, and this is the focus of the Islet Biology Laboratory.
 We are testing whether blocking cell death pathways activated by high glucose concentrations in beta cells can prevent type 2 diabetes.
 In type 1 diabetes, we study the interaction between the immune system and beta cells.
 In particular, we are interested in preventing beta cell killing by CD8+ T cells and understanding how blocking cytokines with JAK inhibitors prevents type 1 diabetes.
 Our work is being applied to humans through the transplantation of human islets from organ donors to reverse diabetes and in a clinical trial to test the JAK inhibitor baricitinib in participants with newly-diagnosed type 1 diabetes.

-Group Leaders: A/Prof Helen Thomas and Dr Bala Krishnamurthy
+Group leaders: Prof Helen Thomas, Dr Bala Krishnamurthy

-Group Leaders: A/Prof Helen Thomas and Dr Tom Brodnicki
+Group Leaders: Prof Helen Thomas, Prof Tom Kay and Dr Tom Brodnicki

 Team Members: Dr Bala Krishnamurthy, Dr Gaurang Jhala, Mr Evan Pappas, Ms Stacey Fynch, Mr David de George, Dr Tingting Ge, Dr Prerak Trivedi